-Foreign-born workers tend to be more concentrated in the agriculture, forestry, and fishing industry, as well as manufacturing.
-About one out of 10 foreign-born workers can be found in agriculture, forestry, fishing and hunting, or mining, and about one-fifth (18%) work in manufacturing.
-By comparison, 3 percent of the employed native-born population work in agriculture and related industries, and 10 percent work in manufacturing.
-Those born outside the U.S. are slightly less likely to be found in educational services or health care (17%) than Oregon workers born in the States (24%).
+Foreign-born workers tend to be more concentrated in the manufacturing industry as well as agriculture, forestry, and fishing.
+About one out of 10 foreign-born workers can be found in agriculture, forestry, fishing and hunting, or mining, and about one-fifth (17%) work in manufacturing.
+By comparison, 3 percent of the employed native-born population work in agriculture and related industries, and 11 percent work in manufacturing.
+Those born outside the U.S. are slightly less likely to be found in educational services or health care (18%) than Oregon workers born in the States (24%).

 Foreign-Born Workers Tend to Earn Relatively Lower Wages

 Oregon workers born outside the U.S. tend to be more concentrated in lower earnings categories than their U.S.-born counterparts.
-Almost two-thirds (66%) of those born in the States and working full-time, year-round in Oregon earned $35,000 or more in the past 12 months.
-At the same time, less than half (47%) of the state’s foreign-born workers earned at least $35,000 at full-time, year-round jobs.
+More than two-thirds (68%) of those born in the States and working full-time, year-round in Oregon earned $35,000 or more in the past 12 months.
+At the same time, only half of the state’s foreign-born workers earned at least $35,000 at full-time, year-round jobs.

-Some of the earnings difference can be attributed to the industries where foreign- and native-born workers tend to be employed.
-Oregon’s average wage in agriculture, forestry, fishing, hunting, and mining came in at $35,500 in 2016, while the wages in educational services and health care and social assistance averaged $46,600.
+Some of the earnings difference can be attributed to the industries where foreign-born and native-born workers tend to be employed.
+Oregon’s average wage in agriculture, forestry, fishing, hunting, and mining came in at $37,400 in 2017, while the wages in educational services and health care and social assistance averaged $50,100.